 Starting a personal injury claim can be a daunting prospect.
-But we can put you in touch with a highly qualified solicitor, who will be able to guide you through the process step-by-step, and can do most of the hard work for you.
+But a trained legal adviser can put you in touch with a highly qualified solicitor, who will be able to guide you through the process step-by-step, and can do most of the hard work for you.

-The first step to making a claim is to get in touch with us for free on 0800 234 6438.
-Talking to us gives you the chance to ask any questions you might have, and it also allows us to understand whether you could make a case.
-To do this, we’ll need to ask you some questions about your accident and injury – but don’t worry, we’ll never ask anything which isn’t necessary for your claim.
+The first step to making a claim is to get in touch with a legal adviser for free on 0800 234 6438.
+Talking to them gives you the chance to ask any questions you might have, and it also allows them to understand whether you could make a case.
+To do this, they’ll need to ask you some questions about your accident and injury – but don’t worry, they’ll never ask anything which isn’t necessary for your claim.

-If we think you can make a claim, we’ll put you in touch with the right personal injury solicitor for your case.
-They’ll speak to you for free, and will make sure you’re happy to go ahead before getting started.
+If your adviser thinks you can make a claim, they’ll put you in touch with the right personal injury solicitor for your case.
+The solicitor speak to you for free, and will make sure you’re happy to go ahead before getting started.

 And remember: if you don’t feel ready to start your claim, you don’t have to.
-We’ll always ask your permission before putting you in touch with a solicitor.
+Your adviser will always ask your permission before putting you in touch with a solicitor.

 We know how shocking it can be to suffer from an injury which wasn’t your fault, especially if you’re faced with a long recovery time or permanent symptoms.
 Accidents can happen at almost any time, which is why we can help you make a claim for lots of different types of accident.